lambdaacademy/2016.04_erlang_env/README.md

 ^Cvagrant@soe2016:~$
 ```

-> -it options passed to the `docker exec` make it possible to open interactive shell with the container
+> -it options passed to the `docker exec` make it possible to open interactive shell in the container

 Exit the Erlang shell by double Ctrl+C. Next open another with MongooseIM logs: